 White Pigeon High School: Breakfast is served in the cafeteria before school starts.
 Breakfast is free for all students!

 Chartwells School Dining Services provides White Pigeon Community Schools with an appealing and nutritionally sound child nutrition program.
 When it comes to innovative programs, no one serves students better than Chartwells.
 As the leader in school dining services, Chartwells has the experience and insight to provide carefully planned and well-balanced meals that appeal to the younger appetites.
 Making sure kids enjoy what they eat can do wonders for growing minds.
 It has been Chartwells' commitment for decades to provide these customized solutions to help kids achieve at the highest levels.

-Student account balances and purchase history may be viewed online at MyLunchAccount.
-Click here to view instructions for creating an account.
+Student account balances and purchase history may be viewed through the family portal.